UnityFoundation-io/CommunityUtils/Time/README.md

 4. Grant write access on the topic to the writer.
 5. Grant read access on the topic to the reader.

+## Run-time Dependencies

+* curl
+* jq

 ## Running the Writer

-The `time_writer.sh` and `time_reader.sh` scripts download DDS Security Documents from the DDS Permissions Manager using `curl` and start an OpenDDS Particpant.
+The `time_writer.sh` script downloads DDS Security Documents from the DDS Permissions Manager and creates a DDS Participant that writes time samples.

 1. `source setenv.sh`
 2. `./time_writer.sh USERNAME PASSWORD TOPIC DPMGID`